 Sports and recreation

 As a result of the eleven years of work, Estonia now has 109 health trails all over the country and nearly 1,000 km of paths and exercise tracks, of which soft-surfaced tracks make up 800 km, hard-surfaced paths account for around 200 km and illuminated paths or tracks make up around 200 km.
 Estonia has an average of 59.8 km of maintained tracks and 15.4 km of illuminated tracks per 100,000 people.
 They are visited approximately four million times per year.
-To simplify navigation for the trail users, 75 large-format maps were installed and 58 trails use markings designed and installed by the foundation.
-All over Estonia 34 stretching walls have been installed for warm-up and cool-down stretching after exercise.
-As of the present date, the foundation has also produced about 70 Estonian and Russian language instructional videos.
-Today, thanks to the foundation’s initiative, close to 40 indoor recreational tracks have been established in the buildings of various Estonian companies and organisations.
-The objective of the indoor tracks is to emphasise the importance of regular exercise and promote physical activity in indoor environments as well.
+Over 75 trail maps have been installed to make navigation easier for users, 34 stretching walls for warmup and cooldown have also been erected, and 58 of the trails have been signposted by the foundation.
+The foundation has produced a total of 70 Estonian and Russian instructional videos, besides video interviews with celebrities, videos from the trails and events.
+The videos received a total of 1.7 million views in 2017.

-From 2005 to 2016, SA Eesti Terviserajad (Estonian Health Trails Foundation) invested, with its founders’ support, a total of EUR 4.2 million into developing recreational trails.
-The investments were made into all Estonian counties, with the biggest ones in Harju County, Tartu County and Ida-Viru County.
-Based on the preferences of the population in the respective locations of the trails and level of active use, the biggest investments were made into the facilities and tracks at Pirita and Nõmme-Harku in Tallinn, and Kõrvemaa and Jõulumäe.
+From 2005 to 2017, SA Eesti Terviserajad invested, with its founders’ support, a total of EUR 4.5 million into developing recreational trails.
+The investments were made into all Estonian counties, with the largest amounts invested in Harju County, Tartu County and Ida-Viru County.
+Based on the preferences of the population living near the trails and level of active use, the biggest investments were made into the facilities and tracks at Pirita and Nõmme-Harku in Tallinn, and Kõrvemaa and Jõulumäe.

-In the period of 2014-2016, the total investment made (includes not only the SA Eesti Terviserajad’s investments but state and local government investments and support from the European Union) into the development of the Estonian recreational trails network is nearly EUR 35 million.
-Of the counties, Harju County, Ida-Viru County, Põlva County and Viljandi County have received the most investments.
+The total investment made in the 2004-2017 period (includes not only the SA Eesti Terviserajad’s investments but also state and local government investment and assistance from the European Union) into the development of the recreational trails network is around EUR 38 million.
+The counties where trails have received the most investment are Harju, Ida-Viru, Valga, Järva, Põlva and Viljandi.

 Estonian tennis is currently in a better place than it has ever been at any time in its previous 100 and more years, at both professional and amateur level.
-Merko has entered into a three-year cooperation agreement with the Estonian Tennis Federation, which is targeted at supporting the organisation of tournaments for top adult tennis players and international competitions through contributing to the development of Jürgen Zopp and the organisation of the Merko Estonian Open in Pärnu.
+Starting in 2015, Merko is the gold sponsor of the Estonian Tennis Association, providing support for top-level adult tennis and international tournaments.
+Merko’s contribution to the development of Estonia’s best men’s tennis player Jürgen Zopp and, in summers, the organizing of the Merko Estonian Open in Pärnu, deserve to be highlighted.
+In 2017, Zopp and Kaia Kanepi won the Estonian Open in front of adoring home crowds.

 In 2014 Merko supported Estonian formula driver Martin Rump who is participating in Formula Renault Eurocup motor racing championship.
 At the “Estonian Autosport Stars 2013” award gala Rump was recognised with three awards: Best Racing Driver, Ants Seiler´s award “Best formula driver in international arena” and Toivo Asmer´s award “Best newcomer in the formula series”.